 We’re also introducing a new Staff Buddy scheme for those staying in our accommodation.
 If students would like to check in with a member of staff who can support them with general advice and signposting, they can email email@example.com.

-The health and wellbeing of our students is paramount.
-Students are able to contact their Faculty or Counselling and Wellbeing team and use the information shared on the Health and Wellbeing pages.
+As always, your health and well-being is paramount.
+Students are able to contact their Faculty or Counselling and Wellbeing team and use the information shared on our Health and Wellbeing pages.
 Please make sure you talk to your loved ones on a regular basis.

 There are also sources of support and information that can help, such as Every Mind Matters.